Skip to Content

 Can you prevent age-related hearing loss?

-While age-related hearing loss is a natural part of the aging process, some steps can be taken to reduce the risk or slow it down.
+While age-related hearing loss is a natural part of the ageing process, some steps can be taken to reduce the risk or slow it down.
 These are:

 • Protect your ears from loud noise: Exposure to loud noise risks age-related hearing loss.
 To protect your hearing, wear ear protection when you are in noisy environments.